icfnext/prosper/README.md

 ### Sling Context

 The Prosper Sling Context supplies a mock OSGi bundle and component contexts.
-This allows for registration of OSGi services and testing of Sling Models.
+This allows for registration of OSGi services and simulating the OSGi environment without creating a full test container.

 #### Adding Adapters